c99zealot/chippy/README.md

 ```
 See roms/chip8.txt for details on each game, controls etc.

-### configuring the emulator
+### Configuring the emulator
-Values which may be modified are defined as constants in src/chippy.h,
+Modifiable values are defined as constants in src/chippy.h,
 please note that any value for `CLOCK_RATE` above 1000 will make the
-emulator run as fast as possible and that values for `WINDOW_HEIGHT`
+emulator run as fast as possible and that, while the window resolution
-and `WINDOW_WIDTH` must be multiples of 32 and 64, respectively.
+can be any number, multiples of 32 for `WINDOW_HEIGHT` and 64 for
+`WINDOW_WIDTH` work best since the CHIP8's screen is 64x32.
+The default window resolution is 640x320.

 ## Uninstalling
 - Run `make clean` in the root directory of the project